turicas/rows/README.markdown

 Stefanik, Elise is older than Byrd, Robert
 ```

-> Note that **native Python objects** are returned for each row!
-The library
+> Note that **native Python objects** are returned for each row inside a
-> recognizes each field type and convert data *automagically*.
+> `namedtuple`!
+The library recognizes each field type and converts it
+> *automagically* no matter which plugin you're using to import the data.

 ### Exporting Data

-Now it's time to export this data using another plugin: HTML!
-It's pretty easy:
+If you have a `Table` object you can export it to all available plugins which
+have the "export" feature.
+Let's use the HTML plugin:

 ```python
 rows.export_to_html(legislators, 'legislators.html')